As a blogger, knowing how to share a recipe properly from somebody’s blog or website is critical.

 Share only the ingredient list if you must copy something.
 This is the ONLY part of a recipe you are legally allowed to copy and paste.
 It is the only part of a recipe that is not protected under copyright law.
 The blogger you are sharing from may not particularly appreciate that you did it, but legally, it’s allowed.
 Use your conscience here, and keep in mind that the blogging world is very, very small.

 DO NOT COPY AND PASTE THIS SECTION OF ANY RECIPE.

 While not all instructions will fall under copyright law, it’s better to be safe than sorry.
 This is where you place a link in your blog post that says something like, “Get the directions here“.
 This link should lead back to the original source of the recipe where people can actually read the directions from the original source.

-If you “adapt” a recipe, please be sure you do more than just change 1 ingredient, or 1 measurement.
-Changing a recipe to use honey instead of maple syrup is not adaptation.
-It’s substitution.
+If you “adapt” a recipe, please be sure you do more than just change 1 ingredient or 1 measurement.
+Changing a recipe to use honey instead of maple syrup is not an adaptation.
+It’s a substitution.
 That being said, if you do adapt a recipe, please still give credit where credit is due and be sure you write the directions in your own words or give a link back to the original source to follow directions there.